Analysis | 5 takeaways from the first presidential debate

 A few weeks ago, Wallace delivered one of the toughest interviews ofTrump to date — a rare instance in which Trump has been repeatedly fact-checked on his falsehoods and didn’t seem to know what to do.

-Wallace was in some ways set up to fail on Tuesday night, including by a format in which he wasn’t supposed to fact-check the candidates like he did Trump a few weeks ago.
+Wallace was in some ways set up to fail on Tuesday night.
+He wasn’t supposed to fact-check the candidates like he did Trump a few weeks ago.
 And it wasn’t clear that any moderator would be able to handle what was thrown at him.
 But it just wasn’t a good debate.

 Wallace allowed himself to be something of a wallflower early on, as Trump repeatedly interrupted Biden and Biden sometimes interrupted Trump — before either of them could convey a cogent thought.